hack4impact-utk/2025-nextjs-template/README.md

 - Require a pull request before merging

 - Require status checks to pass before merging
-  - Select "pr-check" as the status check that must pass
+  - Add "lint-and-format" as a status check that must pass

 ### 3. Setup DB